-We must never accept business courtesies from a contractor or supplier during any period when we are or are about to be in an open bid process.
+We must never accept business courtesies from a contractor or supplier during any period when we are in an open bid process.
 This is especially important when we have a decision-making role in the bid outcome.

 Special rules apply when exchanging gifts and entertainment with public officials.
 If you are involved in these types of exchanges, seek guidance from your Compliance Officer or our Government Relations team.